vemperala-javascript/cheatsheet/README.md

 # angular language serivce
 intall plugin in vss code.
 view -> extennions -> angular language service
-this. extension helps tocompile. the agular code and how any errors at the compile time
+this. extension helps tocompile. the agular code and show any errors at the compile time

 # ng booststrap
 this is used for pagination.